Common Sense Media Review

 What's the Story?

-Long before he met crystal methamphetamine wizard Walter White, Saul Goodman (Bob Odenkirk) led a very different life, with a different name -- James "Jimmy" McGill -- and ambitions to leave small-time lawyering behind.
+Long before he met crystal methamphetamine wizard Walter White (Bryan Cranston), Saul Goodman (Bob Odenkirk) led a very different life, with a different name -- James "Jimmy" McGill -- and ambitions to leave small-time lawyering behind.
 He's also living under the shadow of his vastly more successful but currently ill older brother, Chuck (Michael McKean).
 But when an inspired scheme to scam a hit-and-run driver goes awry, it changes the course of Jimmy's career and spawns a new slogan: BETTER CALL SAUL.

 Is It Any Good?

-When word got out that there might be a Breaking Bad spin-off centering on shifty but likable lawyer Saul Goodman, fans of the critically acclaimed AMC series were practically giddy -- maybe because it allowed a story they loved to live on, even though Walter White was dead.
-But could show creators Vince Gilligan and Peter Gould really spin Saul's story into gold, and was Odenkirk up for the challenge of a dramatic series that put him in the spotlight?
+When word got out that there might be a Breaking Bad spin-off about shifty lawyer Saul Goodman, fans of the AMC series were practically giddy, maybe because it allowed a story they loved to live on.
+But could show creators Vince Gilligan and Peter Gould really spin Saul's story into gold, and was Odenkirk up for the challenge of starring in a dramatic series that put him in the spotlight?
+The answer is yes.
+Better Call Saul retains the bleak yet darkly hilarious vibe of its predecessor.
+And just as Breaking Bad did when Walter and his protégé Jesse Pinkman (Aaron Paul) started cooking together, Saul eventually shifts into high gear and delivers real promise as an addictive drama that's full of surprises and, more importantly, thoughtful storytelling.

 Talk to Your Kids About ...